EDUCAUSE Annual Conference Call for Proposals

 Group of people around a table

 Do you like the synergy of small groups and prefer conversation to presentation?
-This type of session works best for those looking to connect as “birds of a feather” or convene a smallish group of individuals (fewer than 20 people) who want to discuss a specific issue, address a certain opportunity, or just meet with others interested in the same topic or who hold the same type of job.
-These sessions will likely be scheduled in the EDUCAUSE Commons (Exhibit Hall) Hub space or other open-to-the-public space.
-These sessions are best positioned for conversations versus presentations.
-Session length: 45-minutes.
-You may have a maximum of two facilitators for this session type.
+This type of session works best for those looking to connect as “birds of a feather” or convene a smallish group of individuals (fewer than 20 people) who want to discuss a specific issue or just meet with others interested in the same topic or who hold the same type of job.
+These sessions will likely be scheduled in the EDUCAUSE Commons (Exhibit Hall) Hub space and are best positioned as conversations versus presentations.
+Note: Projectors and screens will not be provided.
+A microphone will be provided, however, for a brief introduction by the host(s).
+You may have a maximum of two hosts/facilitators for this session type.

 speaker at front of a room